-With the earliest English settlement in 1650, Mathews County is rich in historical landmarks–buildings, churches, estates, cemeteries– including a Courthouse, circa 1795, still in use today, centuries-old gravesites, a haunted house, and the Tabernacle, one of the last remaining outdoor pavilions for religious use.
+With the earliest English settlement in 1635, Mathews County is rich in historical landmarks–buildings, churches, estates, cemeteries – including a Courthouse, circa 1834, still in use today, centuries-old gravesites, a haunted house, and the Tabernacle, one of the last remaining outdoor pavilions for religious use.

 Mathews Courthouse Square

-Check in with the Mathews County Historical Society, headquartered in Tompkins Cottage circa 1815, one of the oldest wooden structures in the historic district, once owned by Christopher Tompkins, a prominent local planter, merchant, sea captain, and ship owner/builder, and the father of Capt.
+Check in with the Mathews County Historical Society, headquartered in the Tompkins Cottage Museum circa 1820, one of the oldest wooden structures in the historic district, once owned by Christopher Tompkins, a prominent local planter, merchant, sea captain, and ship owner/builder, and the father of Capt.
 Sally Tompkins, the first woman to be commissioned an officer in the Confederate Army.

 New Point Comfort Lighthouse